openvinotoolkit/open_model_zoo/models/intel/icnet-camvid-tf-ava-sparse-30-0001/description/icnet-camvid-tf-ava-sparse-30-0001.md

 ## Use Case and High-Level Description

-A trained model of ICNet for fast semantic segmentation, trained on the CamVid dataset from scratch using the TensorFlow framework.
-The trained model has 30% sparsity (ratio of 0's within all the covolution kernel weights).
+A trained model of ICNet for fast semantic segmentation, trained on the CamVid\* dataset from scratch using the TensorFlow\* framework.
+The trained model has 30% sparsity (ratio of 0's within all the convolution kernel weights).
 For more details about the original floating point model, check out the [paper](https://arxiv.org/abs/1704.08545).

 The model input is a blob that consists of a single image of "1x3x720x960" in BGR order.
 The pixel values are integers in the [0, 255] range.